Suor/django-cacheops/README.rst

 ========

 A slick app that supports automatic or manual queryset caching and automatic granular event-driven invalidation.
-It can also cache results of user functions and invalidate them by time or the same way as querysets.

 It uses `redis <http://redis.io/>`_ as backend for ORM cache and redis or filesystem for simple time-invalidated one.

+And there is more to it:

+- decorator to cache any user function
+- extension for jinja2 to cache template fragments
+- a couple of hacks to make django faster

 Requirements
 ------------

-| Python 2.6, Django 1.2 and Redis 2.2.7.
+Python 2.6, Django 1.2 and Redis 2.2.7.
-| Later djangos not tested but will probably do as well.
-  I'll appreciate any feedback positive or negative.

 Installation